Principles of Publishing Ethics

-Iranian Rehabilitation Journal (IRJ) as a member of Negah Journals, published by Negah Institute for Scientific Communication, is committed to apply ethics of publication, based on the COPE’s Code of Conduct and Best Practices.
+Iranian Rehabilitation Journal (IRJ) as a member of Negah Journals, published by Negah Scientific publisher, is committed to apply ethics of publication, based on the COPE’s Code of Conduct and Best Practices.
 You may find the journal’s code of publication ethics, here.

 Introduction: